 - Do you nag your partner or yell at your kids because you feel overwhelmed and need support?

 - Do you procrastinate because you need to celebrate your accomplishments?
 (Maybe you're resisting that woodworking project because you've just accomplished a major goal and want to delight in your achievement.)
-Instead of judging yourself or the behavior, get curious.
+Instead of judging yourself or your behavior, get curious.

 An underlying need drives every behavior.